Can breakdown of perturbation in the $\alpha$-attractor inflation lead to PBH formation?: Results and Discussion

-In Figure \ref{fig:potential-high-k}, we show the $k$-space behaviour of the unperturbed chaotic $\alpha$-attractor $T$-model potential in the high $k$ limit, during inflation.
-In Figure \ref{fig:perturbed-potential-high-k}, we demonstrate the corresponding behaviour of the perturbation in the potential, where it is shown that $\delta V(k)$ becomes very large in the high $k$ limit, signaling breakdown of perturbation in this limit.
-It may be noted that this does not happen in the low $k$ limit, where $\delta V(k)$ remains very small \cite{Sarkar:2021ird}.
+In Figure \ref{fig:perturbed-potential-high-k}, we demonstrate the behaviour of the perturbation in the potential, where it is shown that $\delta V(k)$ becomes very large in the high $k$ limit, signaling breakdown of perturbation in this limit.
+This does not happen in the low $k$ limit, where $\delta V(k)$ remains very small \cite{Sarkar:2021ird}.

 In Figure \ref{fig:inflaton-high-k}, we have plotted the unperturbed inflaton field for the chaotic $\alpha$-attractor $T$-model potential in the high $k$ limit and in Figure \ref{fig:perturbed-inflaton-high-k}, the corresponding perturbation, $\delta \phi(k)$, in the same limit.
 Here also we observe the breakdown of perturbation at high $k$ values.
+Like Figures \ref{fig:potential-high-k} and \ref{fig:perturbed-potential-high-k}, major change happens in $\delta\phi(k)$ rather than $\phi^{(0)}(k)$ (the variation of $\phi^{(0)}(k)$ is also small in low $k$ limit \cite{Sarkar:2021ird} like $V^{(0)}(k)$).
+We, thus, realize that the large enhancement in $\delta V$ in momentum space takes place as a result of breakdown of perturbation of the inflaton field, in the same space.

 In Figures \ref{fig:Density_1} and and \ref{fig:Bardeen_1} we plotted the density contrast and the Bardeen potential, respectively, in the radiation-dominated era.
-These quantities have been obtained by multiplying their corresponding values during inflation with the transfer function Eq. (\ref{eq:transfer function}).
-The solutions of the Eqs. (\ref{eq:17}) - (\ref{eq:19}) during inflation have been obtained by considering $\phi^{(0)}(k=10^{8}) = 6.21$, $\delta\phi(k=10^{8})=\Phi_B (k=10^{8})=10^{-14}$, $\phi'^{(0)}(k=10^{8})=\delta\phi'(k=10^{8})=\Phi'_B(k=10^{8})=0$, as initial conditions.
+These quantities have been obtained by multiplying their corresponding values during inflation with the square of the transfer function Eq. (\ref{eq:transfer function}).
+Looking at Figure \ref{fig:Density_1}, we observe that the values of the density contrasts at all the peaks are above a threshold value \textit{viz.}, $\Delta_c \cong 0.41$ given in literature \cite{Villanueva-Domingo:2021spv,Musco:2018rwt}.
+Thus, the peaks satisfy the primary criterion for the PBH formations.
+It may be noted here that, these peaks correspond to the density contrast (see the upper half of figure in Figure \ref{fig:pic2pic4}, in red color) coming from the self-consistent calculation of $k$-space evolution equations (Eqs. (\ref{eq:17}) -(\ref{eq:19})) and smoothened by the transfer function, shown in Figure \ref{fig:Transfer_function}.

+Figure \ref{fig:Bardeen_1} shows the $k$-space evolution of the Bardeen potential, which highlights the fact that, the peaks in density contrast correspond to the peaks of the Bardeen potential in the negative direction at the same value of $k= k_\mathrm{peak}$.
+This result reflects the crucial interplay between the quantum-inflaton-fluctuation-induced density perturbation and the metric perturbation \textit{i.e.}, the Bardeen potential, in the PBH formation.